 Some countries have a legal framework for registering partnerships (in most countries these are same-sex partnership and they have a legal status parallel to married couples).
 Such information has also to be treated in a harmonised way and it is proposed to treat them as married and classified them under code 2 when the relation still exists, else as 3-5 as appropriated (legal separation or death of one of partners or so on).
 PB200: Consensual Union

-Unit: all current household members aged 16 and over Mode of collection: personal interview, proxy or registers
+BASIC DATA (Demographic data) Cross-sectional and longitudinal Reference period: current Unit: all current household members aged 16 and over Mode of collection: personal interview, proxy or registers